The $10 Food Day #4: Creamy Potato Soup

 Lunch: The $10 Food Day #4

-If you’re looking for a heartier meal without spending a lot of money, make fried egg sandwiches or serve with some bread.
+If you’re looking to make this a heartier meal without spending a lot of money, make fried egg sandwiches or serve with some bread.

 The Cost: $1.70 For Four Servings